Tools and Utilities

 Netcat

-• Unix utility which reads and writes data across network connections
+• Unix utility that reads and writes data across network connections

 • Can act as a server or as a listener